TAKE ON HADLEIGH PARK.

 Before the race starts there will be a short warm up and safety briefing.

-Please make sure you bring spare layers for the cold autumn weather and dress appropriately for the conditions.
+Please make sure you bring spare layers and dress appropriately for the conditions.

 Fancy a different challenge?